-The first Great Plains United Methodist Conference Session is scheduled for June 11-14, 2014, at the Lied Center for Performing Arts in downtown Lincoln, Neb.
-The theme will focus on growing vital, dynamic congregations using the phrase, “Healthy … inviting … abundant ...,” descriptive words derived from special guest speaker, the Rev. Jorge Acevedo.
-He will draw from his ministry experiences and book Vital: Churches Changing Communities and the World.
+The first Great Plains United Methodist Conference Session took place June 11-14, 2014, at the Lied Center for Performing Arts in downtown Lincoln, Neb.
+The theme focused on growing vital, dynamic congregations using the phrase, “Healthy, Inviting, Abundant,” descriptive words derived from special guest speaker, the Rev. Jorge Acevedo.
+He drew from his ministry experiences and book Vital: Churches Changing Communities and the World during his services on Friday and Saturday.
 Our journey continues as we strive to create great churches, great leaders and great disciples in the Great Plains Conference.
 The challenge to make a transforming difference in the world is before us as United Methodist Christians.

 The Rev. Jorge Acevedo is the lead pastor at Grace United Methodist Church.
 Grace church is a multi-site congregation located in Southwest Florida.
 In 1984, Acevedo graduated from Asbury College with a Bachelor of Arts degree majoring in Bible.
 He also has a Master of Divinity degree from Asbury Theological Seminary.
 Acevedo was ordained as a deacon in the Florida Conference of the United Methodist Church in 1986 and an elder in 1990.
 Acevedo will address growing both faithful and fruitful congregations.

 Acevedo has been a delegate to both Jurisdictional and General Conference for multiple years.
 He was named Distinguished Alumni of the Year at Asbury College in 2007.
 Other accomplishments include receiving the Denman Evangelism Award from the Florida Conference and serving on the Southeastern Jurisdiction and Florida Conference Episcopal Committees.
 Acevedo is very involved in the Walk to Emmaus in Kentucky, Florida and the Bahamas.